-Comfort Zone - we feel calm, what we learn feels easy but possibly has little challenge, is a little boring, learning may be slow but comfy and its easy for learning to get stuck.
+Comfort Zone - we feel calm, what we learn feels easy but possibly has little or no challenge, is a little boring, learning may be slow but comfy and it is easy for learning to get stuck.

 Stretch Zone - we feel more awkward and a bit more challenged but it is manageable.
 We have to focus more, we learn a lot and feel a sense of achievement.
 The more time we spend in this zone, the more it will grow.
 Past learning slips into the comfort zone and new learning that would once have been in the panic zone is now manageable in the stretch zone as we grow in confidence.

 Panic Zone - we feel more fearful, possibly frustrated or criticising ourselves and others.
 What we are doing feels too challenging which prevents much learning from taking place and can generate feelings of being scared to try again.
 Our defence system has been triggered.

 Failure Zone - we feel overwhelmed, angry or frozen.
 Our defence system is in full swing ready to fight, flight or freeze, preventing any possibility of learning at all and a complete aversion to repeating the experience!